mspncp/gosu-wiki/To Do.md

   * Add block to Zen::window for initialization.
 Or setup()?
 ## Gosu .app Wrapper
   * Fork RubyGosu.app into its own git repository
-  * Create Xcode project ot build the very shallow core only
+  * Create Xcode project to build the very shallow core only
   * Create Rakefile to put everything together
   * Add Rubygems to .app wrapper with  RUBYLIB='' (so it doesn't use a local version), RUBYOPT = '', GEM\_PATH = 'runtime\_path/to/vendor'
 ## Gosu Touch